Courseiva

 Why this answer

-The 'diagnose ip router bgp routes' command provides detailed BGP route information, including the reason why a route is not best (e.g., weight, local preference, AS path, MED).
-Option A is correct.
+'diagnose ip router bgp routes' is the FortiGate command that displays detailed BGP route information, including the reason a route is not selected as best (e.g., higher local preference, longer AS path, or lower MED).
+Since the BGP session is up and the route is valid but not best, this command reveals the tie-breaking criteria that caused the route to lose the best-path selection process.

 Multi-Selectmedium